 “But what about her uncle?
 She had so little to go on, practically nothing of any substance, and yet he loomed so large over the entire household.
 He was a mythic creature, a legend.
 It was impossible to imagine him as the father at a wedding.
 Dancing?
 Rejoicing?
 He slipped out of all the scenarios her mind conjured up for him.
 Sitting in a dentist’s chair, offering from a menu, stretching a hamstring, filing taxes, following a tour guide – not Pasha.
 Her uncle didn’t tie shoelaces or own a cell phone.”

-Beginning in 1993, Pavel Robertovich Nasmertov, regarded simply as Pasha to his friends and family has finally made the decision to vacate his old town life in Odessa, Ukraine to that of the contemporary new city approach of Brighton Beach, New York.
+Beginning in 1993, Pavel Robertovich Nasmertov, regarded simply as Pasha to his friends and family has finally made the decision to leave behind his old town life in Odessa, Ukraine to that of the contemporary new city approach of Brighton Beach, New York.
 It seems fitting that a man of incredible neuroses has traversed the seas to the city that never sleeps as well as the widely-regarded phobic capital of the world.
-You would think that a man like Pasha would fit right in, but if he is a square and the planet earth is round then he may have to go intergalactic to find a comfort zone.
+You would think that a man like Pasha would fit right in, but if he is a square and the planet earth is round then he may have to go intergalactic to find a true comfort zone.
 Joining his recently emigrated parents Esther and Robert, sister Marina, niece Frida, and brother in law Levik in a quaint apartment, he is bombarded with pressures from his mother to join them in the land of freedom and opportunity.
-Beauty is definitely in the eye of the beholder because what Esther views as a glorious new start, Pasha sees as a litany of redundancies with a city shaped by native Ukrainian restaurants, crumbling infrastructure, and familiar faces.
-All of which is not an enticement to join the fray.
+Beauty is definitely in the eye of the beholder because what Esther views as a glorious new start, Pasha sees as a litany of redundancies with a city shaped by native Ukrainian restaurants, crumbling infrastructure, and familiar faces, all of which is not an enticement to join the fray.
 Pasha desperately wants to experience the totality of the city and not stay confined to the comforts of his family’s home in hopes of finding something worth staying for.
-He is an artist after all.
+He is an artist after all and there’s no better place to be than NYC.

 It is written with a cynical tone that Pasha’s constitution resembles that of a poet; from the superficiality of his being to that of being a sickly man with no redeemable qualities.
 Internally he isn’t much better with thirty some odd years of breathing in the mélange of Ukrainian air, drinking its chemically-enriched water, and with a documented record of last eating his vegetables thirty years ago, his vital organs and all around health have reached a new low with little promise.
 Pasha’s mental disposition hinges on his preoccupation, indifference, stubbornness, and neglectful nature towards his family as well as himself.
 From his mental standpoint this is only a sampling of the man known as Pasha,( I wouldn’t want to lead you to believe that he is an easy man to pin down).
 Pasha is scholastically superior to his peers but terribly behind when it comes to the experiences of life.
 Pasha in every sense of the expression has reached the point of no return.